chenxingqiang/open-codex/docs/faq.md

 ### How do I stop Codex from editing my files?

 By default, Codex can modify files in your current working directory (Auto mode).
-To prevent edits, run `codex` in read-only mode with the CLI flag `--sandbox read-only`.
+To prevent edits, run `icodex` in read-only mode with the CLI flag `--sandbox read-only`.
 Alternatively, you can change the approval level mid-conversation with `/approvals`.

 ### Does it work on Windows?